Namibia Breweries Limited

 Namibia Breweries Limited (NBL) is a brewery founded in 1920 and based in Windhoek, Namibia.
-On April 26, 2023, Heineken announced that it had completed the purchase of NBL.
+On April 26, 2023, Heineken announced that it had completed the purchase of Namibian Breweries.

 Upon completion of the acquisition, its operations were integrated into Heineken Beverages, a company created by the multinational from the merger of its South African unit, NBL and another African brewery acquired by the Dutch company, Distell.

 History

 The brewery was founded in 1920 when Carl List and Hermann Ohlthaver acquired four small breweries with financial difficulties.
 The breweries were merged under the name South West Breweries Limited (SWB).

-In March 1990, SWB changed its name to Namibia Breweries Limited when Namibia gained independence.
+In March 1990, SWB changed its name to Namibia Breweries Limited when Namibia gained its independence from apartheid South Africa.
 Ohlthaver & List Group of Companies are still the majority shareholder.